Having cancelled three trips since

 them.
 Coming out of the church I switched on the tour-audio-headphones thingy and

-heard Clare say 'Oh there's Jeff' but where from?!
+heard Clare say 'Oh there's Jeff' but where was she?!
 Through the dark

 doorway into the Baptistery across the piazza.